 Coconut oil is already well known for its amazing nutritional and beauty-enhancing properties.
 The saturated fats found in coconut oil can be excellent for the body.
-Just like coconut oil, coconut water contains some pretty incredible health benefits of its own.
+And just like coconut oil, coconut water contains some pretty incredible health benefits of its own.
+This healthy drink improves hydration, which offers a cascade of benefits.

 What Drinking Coconut Water Does for the Body

-Coconut water is a great natural electrolyte, and it contains high amounts of potassium.
-It is also lower in carbohydrates — It only contains about 4.5% carbohydrates, whereas typical sports drinks can contain a 6%-8% carbohydrate concentration.
-(Dr. Axe)
+Coconut water is a great natural electrolyte, and it contains relatively high amounts of potassium.
+It is also lower in carbohydrates — it only contains about 4% carbohydrates by volume.
+While it has trace amounts of protein and fat, the balance of coconut water is . . . well, water. whereas typical sports drinks can contain a 6%-8% carbohydrate concentration.
+(1)

 Lowers Blood Pressure

-According to the American Heart Association, adding appropriate amounts of potassium to one’s diet can help maintain or reduce blood pressure because it lessens the effects of sodium.
-Daily consumption of coconut water (which also contains potassium) could therefore also reduce blood pressure.
+According to the American Heart Association, adding appropriate amounts of potassium to one’s diet can help maintain a healthy blood pressure, or lower a high blood pressure, because it balances the effects of sodium.
+Daily consumption of coconut water, which also contains potassium, could therefore also reduce blood pressure.

 In a 2005 study, subjects who drank coconut water daily for two weeks showed a reduction in both systolic and diastolic blood pressure by 71% and 29% respectively.
-Subjects who only drank water showed no improvement.
-(Source)
+But the subjects who drank only water showed no improvement.
+So, we see, it helps control hypertension.
+(3)

 Lowers Cholesterol and Triglycerides

-Tests performed on a group of rats found that coconut water helped to decrease their total cholesterol triglyceride levels and LDL cholesterol.
+In addition to helping control hypertension, coconut water helps balance cholesterol values.
+In fact, tests performed on a group of rats found that coconut water helped to decrease their total cholesterol, triglyceride levels, and LDL cholesterol.
 More specifically, it reduced the cholesterol found in their hearts.

-It was also found that rats that consumed coconut water recovered faster from heart attacks, and it is believed that the electrolytes (potassium, calcium and magnesium) found in the beverage may help maintain heart health.
-(Source)
+Also, rats that consumed coconut water recovered faster from heart attacks, and it is believed that the electrolytes (potassium, calcium and magnesium) found in the beverage may help maintain heart health.
+(4)

 It is clear that coconut water is a great drink for anyone looking to improve their health.
-One can counter dehydration, high blood pressure, and cholesterol with moderate consumption.
+You can counter dehydration, high blood pressure, and cholesterol with moderate consumption.
 And moderation is key.
 The high amount of potassium found in coconut water can cause significant damage to several of the body’s internal organs if too much is consumed too quickly.
-(Source)
+But that would have to be a lot.
+(5)

 Balanced pH Levels